As your company grows, and departments become more specialized, teams can lose sight of overall performance.

 Silbo’s KPIs are: Downloads, Verified Officials on their platform, Number of Games Completed and Number of Assignments Facilitated (their most important activity metric).

 The KPIs you display on your dashboard could be anything, as long as they’re ones that the whole company cares about.
 Like Silbo, you can then display metrics for specific teams on separate dashboards.
-See team dashboard examples for Marketing, Sales, Customer Support, and Product.
+See team dashboard examples for Marketing, Sales, and Customer Support.

 Other benefits